Scott-N-Ha/Reposti/README.md

 - The ability to edit existing posts.
 Right now, the creator only has the option to delete the post.
 The Edit functionality is missing.
 - See followers and follow them if wanted.
+- Add fetching screens to webpages as it loads content.

 ## Code Shoutouts